realJeremySun/first-web-game-lb4/blog/Part1 draft.md

   }
 ```

-On the other hand, what we need to do for the `weapon.repository.ts` is kind or the same.
+On the other hand, what we need to do for the `weapon.repository.ts` is kind of the same.
 Instead of `HasOneRepositoryFactory`, we add `BelongsToAccessor` before constructor.
 ```
   public readonly character: BelongsToAccessor<
     Character,